nawal-ahmad/reading-notes/301/read03.md

 - In your own words, what does the increment function do?

-Update the state count according to the name
+Update the state count according to the change in counts.

 - How can you pass a method from a parent component into a child component?

 Declared a prop in parent with a function then call it in the child.

 - How does the child component invoke a method that was passed to it from a parent component?
-By accesing the prop that have a function value which passed from the parent `this.props.name`
+By accessing the prop that have a function value which passed from the parent `this.props.name`